-We strive to provide our investors with an institutional quality commercial real estate portfolio in a fund that is highly tax efficient and low fee.
+We strive to provide our investors with an institutional-quality commercial real estate portfolio in a fund that is highly tax-efficient and low fee.

 Mr. Kelley has 30 years of experience in business and financial markets.

-He is active in the entrepreneurial community having served as a mentor, board member and pitch competition judge.
+He is active in the entrepreneurial community having served as a mentor, board member, and pitch competition judge.

-Previously he focused on investing in emerging markets for a family office and worked at several investment banks raising capital in a wide variety of industries.
+Previously, he focused on investing in emerging markets for a family office and worked at several investment banks raising capital in a wide variety of industries.
 Mr. Kelley has a B.A. in Economics from the University of Massachusetts.

 Ms. Tyminski brings 25+ years of experience in management, human resources, and leadership.

-She is adept at identifying challenges, defining solutions and implementing new processes and procedures to drive results.
+She is adept at identifying challenges, defining solutions, and implementing new processes and procedures to drive results.

-His development company revitalized the Little Italy and East Village neighborhoods in San Diego with a series of infill affordable and market rate housing, historic renovation, hotels and mixed use developments.
+His development company revitalized the Little Italy and East Village neighborhoods in San Diego with a series of infill affordable and market rate housing, historic renovation, hotels and mixed-use developments.

-Mr. Isabelle is a founder and former Managing Member of Ironwood Investment Management.
+Mr. Isabelle is a founder and former managing member of Ironwood Investment Management.

 He began his career at The Hartford Insurance Group in 1983 and joined The Pioneer Group in 1984 as a chemical analyst.
 In July 1990, Mr. Isabelle opened the Pioneer Capital Growth mutual fund and opened the Pioneer Small Company Fund in 1994.

-He managed both funds until January 1997 in addition to taking on duties as Director of Research and Head of Domestic Equities.
+He managed both funds until January 1997 in addition to taking on duties as director of research and head of domestic equities.
 He was then hired by the Evergreen Funds as chief investment officer for equities before establishing Ironwood.

 Mr. Isabelle received a Bachelor of Science degree in chemistry from Lowell Technological Institute, a Master of Science degree in Polymer Science and Engineering from the University of Massachusetts, and a Masters in Business Administration from the Wharton School, University of Pennsylvania.

-FA Technology Ventures was typically the lead investor in early stage technology companies and took an active role in helping guide their investment’s management through a Board of Directors position.
+FA Technology Ventures was typically the lead investor in early-stage technology companies and took an active role in helping guide their investment’s management through a board of directors position.